Protect your Android against viruses and malware with Avast One

 It's like the old saying attributed to bank robber Willie Sutton, who said he robbed banks because that's where the money is.
 If you want to steal bank login credentials, you go after Windows users.

-Under the name Microsoft Defender, the antivirus application is only available on Windows 8, Windows 8.1, and Windows 10 computers.
+Now under the name Microsoft Defender, Windows’ out-of-the-box antivirus application is only available on Windows 8, Windows 8.1, Windows 10, and Windows 11 computers.

 But the same software utility has been available for several years.
 For Windows XP, the software was released as Microsoft Security Essentials.
 You may also have encountered it under that name in Windows Vista and Windows 7.
 While the application was not built into those operating systems, it was available as a free download.

 The original Windows Defender was an anti-spyware program on Windows XP, Windows Vista, and Windows 7, and Microsoft Security Essentials was created to fill in the gaps.
 Now, Windows Defender is back as a full-fledged antivirus tool.
 But is it good enough to protect your PC?

-The latest version of Windows Defender — the one built into Windows 10 and redubbed Microsoft Defender — is billed as a full antivirus solution.
+The latest version of Windows Defender — the one built into Windows 10 and 11 and redubbed Microsoft Defender — is billed as a full antivirus solution.
 It promises real-time protection and browser integration to protect you from malicious websites.
 Windows Defender also scans your Outlook mailbox for suspicious attachments.

 For a long time, Microsoft Defender was a serious laggard in comparative tests by AV Test, the gold standard in antivirus evaluation.
 In the past year, when it comes to standard antivirus detection, Microsoft closed the gap with the subscription-based anti-malware products.